 Error - something went wrong!

-The competition in retail is cutthroat, and data-driven businesses have an advantage.
-Store analytics are becoming an indispensable part of a retailer’s operating strategy—providing insights that help develop smarter tactics and increase revenue.
-The right tech stack can mean the difference between surviving and thriving.
-At the center is the consumer.
+Store analytics are now, more than ever, an indispensable part of a retailer’s operating strategy.
+The data from retail analytics helps provide insights to improve customer experience, develop smarter operating tactics, and increase revenue.
+And the right tech stack can mean the difference between surviving and thriving.

-Retail is all about satisfying customer needs and wants.
-It’s never been easier for them to vote with their feet and take their business somewhere else.
-It’s impossible to fulfill those needs and wants without gathering and analyzing data and having a better understanding of what makes shoppers tick.
+It has never been easier for the customer to vote with their feet and take their business somewhere else.
+Which is why it is important to remember satisfying customer needs and wants plays a key role in overall operations.
+It’s impossible to fulfill those needs and wants without gathering and analyzing the data that helps retailers get a better understanding of what makes shoppers tick.

-While large retailers like Apple and Amazon can tap into advanced business intelligence, the majority of stores and the systems integrators that serve them are behind when it comes to deploying and leveraging technology.
+Major retail businesses like Apple and Amazon can tap into advanced business intelligence.
+But most stores and the systems integrators that serve them fall behind when it comes to deploying and leveraging technology.

 Using technology to collect data isn’t enough; retailers need to combine, compare, and correlate the data to move from information to insights that can improve operations.